Uncertainty-Aware Measurement of Scenario Suite Representativeness for Autonomous Systems: Introduction

-While properties such as accuracy, completeness, integrity, and traceability (Table.~\ref{tab_data-safety-props}) concern local or procedural aspects of data quality, representativeness uniquely addresses the global, distributional relationship between a dataset and the real-world conditions it is intended to model.
+While properties such as accuracy, completeness, integrity, and traceability (Table~\ref{tab_data-safety-props}) concern local or procedural aspects of data quality, representativeness uniquely addresses the global, distributional relationship between a dataset and the real-world conditions it is intended to model.
 Thus, among those properties, \textit{representativeness}—defined as \textit{``the distribution of data corresponds to the information in the environment of the phenomenon to be captured; it is free of biases''}~\cite{ISO8800_2024}—is of particular importance.

 In existing literature and standards, the term environment carries related but distinct meanings.
 The notion of environment ranges from Operational Design Domain (ODD) distributions~\cite{langner_statistical_2023} to Target Operational Domain (TOD) specifications~\cite{ISO34503_2023}.

-ISO 34503 \cite{ISO34503_2023} introduces the concept of the Target Operational Domain (TOD) and distinguishes it from the Operational Design Domain (ODD) by defining them as follows: the TOD describes the real-world conditions that an Automated Driving System (ADS) \shufeng{ADS is short for Automated Driving System in ISO 34503, we need to maintain the consistency}\robab{Done!} may encounter and must be capable of operating in safely, whereas the ODD specifies the conditions under which the ADS is designed to operate safely.
-In practice, the TOD typically represents a broader and more variable environment than the ODD; however, the standard explicitly notes that the two domains can be supersets of one another.
-Consequently, any discrepancy between the ODD and TOD (the ODD-TOD gap) introduces uncertainty about whether the available data adequately represent the operational conditions the system will face once deployed~\cite{jeyachandran_OASISS_2025}.
-In this paper, we assume that the TOD is a superset of the ODD.
-Therefore, representativeness is defined by comparing the statistical distribution of features encoded in the scenario suites with the corresponding distribution of features representing the TOD\footnote{For brevity, we will refer to them as the “scenario suite distribution” and the “TOD distribution” throughout this paper.}.
+ISO~34503~\cite{ISO34503_2023} distinguishes between ODD, which defines the conditions under which an ADS is designed to operate safely, and TOD, which describes the real-world conditions the ADS may encounter and must handle safely.
+The standard allows different relationships between these domains, including partial overlap or one being broader than the other\footnote{In practice, the TOD is often broader than the ODD.}.
+We restrict representativeness assessment to the intersection $\mathrm{TOD} \cap \mathrm{ODD}$, considering only ODD-compliant scenarios.
+Representativeness is therefore evaluated by comparing the statistical distribution of features (i.e., scenario attributes such as road, weather, and traffic conditions) in the scenario suites with the corresponding distribution of features representing this restricted TOD\footnote{For brevity, we will refer to them as the ``scenario suite distribution'' and the ``TOD distribution''.}.